 The airport is cheap to fly into and acts as a great springboard to London, the south east, and further afield in the UK...

 The airport has just one terminal but serves about 41 mainly charter, budget and cargo airlines to European destinations as well as well as some popular tourist resorts in Turkey and Morocco.

-Pick up your vehicle from Stansted on your arrival at the airport.
-All models of car are available from the major brands.
 The route to London is easily accessible via the M11 motorway and the North Circular Road around North London.

 You can also take the M25 orbital motorway for South London and further towards Surrey, Sussex and Hampshire to the West Country.
 Take the M25 to visit Kent and the South of England coast, or you can stay locally in the Essex and Cambridge areas.

 Follow local roads to the east to visit Norfolk and Suffolk.
 The A14 to the north of the airport links with the A1, M1 and M6 to access the Midlands and the North of England.

 Locally there is much to see and do and London is very accessible, especially by car on the fast motorway network...